 The undersupply of accommodation is one of the factors fuelling the market.
-According student property developer, Unite, there are 3.5 students for every purpose-built student bed, with a 60,000 increase in first year students predicted for the academic year beginning in 2017.
+According to student property developer, Unite, there are 3.5 students for every purpose-built student bed, with a 60,000 increase in first-year students predicted for the academic year beginning in 2017.

 Higher education: a leading UK export industry

 The rise of the student accommodation market mirrors the fact that higher education has become a high-growth UK export industry in its own right.
 Off-campus spending by international students is worth billions to the UK economy, shown by a study conducted earlier this year for Universities UK by Oxford Economics.
 The data revealed that in 2014-15 spending by international students (and their visitors) generated a knock-on impact of £25.8 billion in gross output in the UK, supporting 206,600 jobs in university towns and cities across the UK.
 In the North West of England, international students’ off-campus expenditure was £458 million, generating a £281 million contribution to local GDP and 3,995 full-time jobs.
 In 2014-15 international students paid an estimated £4.8 billion in tuition fees to UK universities.